 Achievements and performance

-2020 was the first year in a new three-year strategy for the Trust.
+2021 was another successful year for the Trust, despite the continuing impact of the Covid pandemic.
 The continued mission remains to educate and empower parliamentarians, policy makers and opinion formers to address antisemitism.

 The three organisations aims are: